Want to crochet a shawl but don’t know where to start? This easy crochet shawl pattern is perfect for beginners and experts alike!

 If you like to crochet on the go or just prefer paper, you can print this PDF and take it with you anywhere.

-If you would like to buy the ad-free PDF, you can purchase on Etsy here.
+If you would like to buy the ad-free PDF, you can find it in my shop here!

 Easy Crochet Shawl

 Yarn: Yarn Bee Sugarwheel Cotton, 2 skeins Paris Morning (3 if making the tassels)

 Notions: Tapestry needle, scissors, tassel maker (if desired)

 Gauge: 18 sts and 12 rows = 4″ (10cm) in dc

 Finished Size: Approximately 52″ wide x 30″ long

 Ch 4 at beginning of row counts as dc, ch 1.

 Free Crochet Shawl Pattern